 - SEO

-Schema is the quiet multiplier behind rich results, AI answers, and category-level authority.
-Here's how we deploy it.
+Schema is the quiet multiplier behind rich results, AI-Overviews citations, and category-level authority.
+Here's how we deploy it across 50+ properties — with the eight types that matter, copy-paste JSON-LD examples, and the validation workflow that keeps it honest.

 Marketing ops stack — what to actually use at ₹50k, ₹5L, and ₹50L monthly spend